caseyg/awesome/README.md

 *   [thoughtbot/bourbon](https://github.com/thoughtbot/bourbon) - A Lightweight Sass Tool Set

-*   [git/git-scm.com](https://github.com/git/git-scm.com) - The git-scm.com website.
-Note that this repository is only for the website; issues with git itself should go to https://git-scm.com/community.

 *   [johnkferguson/octomaps](https://github.com/johnkferguson/octomaps) - Octomaps displays all contributors to an open-source project on a map based upon the contributor's location.

 *   [jasonrudolph/stratify](https://github.com/jasonrudolph/stratify) - Rails + MongoDB app for building a consolidated timeline of your data from disparate sources (e.g.,  Twitter, GitHub, Foursquare, etc.)